nepenth/knowledge-base/README.md

 ### Cloud Computing <a name="cloud-computing"></a>
-The Cloud Computing category provides information on leading cloud platforms, including Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
-This category offers technical insights and resources to help users navigate the features, services, and best practices of these prominent cloud computing providers.
+The Cloud Computing category provides information and resources on leading cloud platforms, including Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
+This category offers guidance and technical knowledge on deploying, managing, and optimizing cloud-based infrastructure and applications across these major providers.
 *Subcategories: Aws, Azure, Gcp*
 *Items: 1*